 Step one to understanding color theory starts with the color wheel.
 In 1866, Isaac Newton used physics to develop a color disc based on how light reflected off prisms.
 His discoveries have laid the foundation for the color wheel as we know it today.

-There are two models of the color wheel and the first is red, yellow and blue (RYB), which are universally known as the primary colors.
+There are two models of colour wheel and the first is blue, red and yellow (RYB) which are universally known as the primary colors.
 Their corresponding secondary colors are then green, orange and purple.
 Tertiary colors are green-yellow, yellow-orange, orange-red, red-purple, purple/violet-blue and blue-green.

-The second is RGB, or red, green and blue,which is a digital color.
-You could say there are two types of color, subtractive and additive.
-Subtractive is physical color, the most common type would be paint.
-Subtractive color works by removing light, so if you kept adding purple paint to a canvas, it would eventually build to black.
+The second is RGB or red, green blue which is digital color.
+You could say there are two types of colour, subtractive and additive.
+Subtractive is physical colour, the most common type would be paint.
+Subtractive colour works by removing light, so if you kept adding purple paint to a canvas, it would eventually build to black.

-Additive color is digital and adds light as you add more color.
-Keep adding and it will eventually end up white.
+Additive color is digital and adds light as you add more colour.
+Kee adding and it will eventually end up white.

-These guidelines can be explained through 9 main color wheel rules: primary colors, secondary colors, tertiary colors, intermediate colors, complementary colors, monochromatic colors, analogous colors, triadic colors, and tetradic colors.
-Knowing each rule can help comprehend the importance of each to color theory.
+These guidelines can be explained through 9 main color wheel rules: primary colors, secondary colors, tertiary colors, intermediate colors, complementary colors, monochromatic colors, analogous colors, triadic colors and tetradic colors.

-The aim is to achieve a vibrant, harmonious color scheme by combining both.
+The aim is to achieve a vibrant harmonious color scheme by combining both.
 The important thing is to remember not to have those two colors at a high saturation as they will most definitely clash and be harsh on the eyes to look at.
-A good idea would be to pick one of the two colors to be your focus color and then the second color will complement the main color.
+A good idea would be to pick one of the two colors to be your ‘main’ focus color and then the second color will compliment the main color.